Sami-Wafula/Flask.py/README.md

 # Flask.py
 Flask playground
-- learning flask from the official documentation
+- learning flask using the official documentation